CloudUnder/lambda-edge-nice-urls/README.md

 ## How does it work?

-Upload your HTML pages as usual with ".html" suffixes to S3 and access them or link to them without the suffix via CloudFront.
+Upload your HTML pages as usual with `.html` suffixes to S3 and access them or link to them without the suffix via CloudFront.

-Whenever CloudFront needs to request an object from the origin (e.g. S3 bucket), this Lambda function will dynamically add the suffix ".html" if the request is a GET request and the URI doesn't have any dot-suffix at all.
+Whenever CloudFront needs to request an object from the origin (e.g. S3 bucket), this Lambda function will dynamically add the suffix `.html` if the request is a *GET* request and the URI doesn't have any dot-suffix at all.

 If the object is already cached by the CloudFront edge this function will not be triggered.

 ## Rewrite examples

-- Request URI "/some/page" will request "/some/page.html" from the origin.
+- Request URI `/some/page` will request `/some/page.html` from the origin.
-- Request URI "/some" will request "/some.html" from the origin.
+- Request URI `/some` will request `/some.html` from the origin.
-- Request URI "/" will request "/" from the origin, unless you have a "Default Root Object" defined in your CloudFront distribution settings.
+- Request URI `/` will request `/` from the origin, unless you have a *Default Root Object* defined in your CloudFront distribution settings.
-- Request URI "/some/image.jpg" will request "/some/image.jpg" from the origin.
+- Request URI `/some/image.jpg` will request `/some/image.jpg` from the origin.
-- Request URI "/robots.txt" will request "/robots.txt" from the origin.
+- Request URI `/robots.txt` will request `/robots.txt` from the origin.

 ## Setup (in short)